 The basic definition of a tax loophole is a provision in the tax code that allows taxpayers to reduce their tax liability.
-Lots of benign deductions and credits do just that.
-The connotation of a loophole as something with unintended negative consequences is what makes loopholes controversial.
+Though this definition should be expanded to include shortcomings of the law that were not obvious when legislated.

-The Carried Interest Loophole: If you’re a hedge fund manager, venture capitalist or partner in a private equity firm you’re in luck.
-The carried interest loophole means your compensation gets taxed at a much lower rate than the regular income tax rate.
+The carried interest loophole: If you’re a hedge fund manager, venture capitalist or partner in a private equity firm, the carried interest loophole allows your compensation to get taxed at a much lower rate than the regular income tax rate.
 While someone just as wealthy as a hedge fund manager would have their income taxed at the highest marginal tax rate, a hedge fund manager’s income is taxed at the long-term capital gains rate.
 A hedge fund’s profits are considered carried interest realized over the long term, so they get treated as long-term capital gains.
 Because the income of a hedge fund manager, venture capitalist or partner in another private investment fund comes from those long-term capital gains, the income is taxed at the long-term capital gains rate.
-That’s a nice tax break for a wealthy filer.
-However, this loophole was eliminated in 2017 when the new tax code was signed into law.